tldr-pages/tldr/pages/freebsd/sockstat.md

 # sockstat

 > List open Internet or UNIX domain sockets.
-> Some of the displayed informations: USER, COMMAND, PID, FD (file descriptor), PROTO (protocol).
 > More information: <https://man.freebsd.org/cgi/man.cgi?sockstat>.

-- View which users/processes are [l]istening to which ports:
+- View which users/processes are [l]istening on which ports:

 `sockstat -l`